Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: From Unified Formalisms To Exhaustive Algebras

 \subsection{Quasisymmetry Formalism}

-Similarly, \cite{ren2020quasisymmetry} illustrated a mechanism for constructing QMBS models, introducing the idea of a quasisymmetry.
+Similarly, Ref.~\cite{ren2020quasisymmetry} illustrated a mechanism for constructing QMBS models, introducing the idea of a quasisymmetry, which can also be understood clearly in the algebra language.
 To summarize, quasisymmetries are symmetries only on a part of the Hilbert space, and they lead to degeneracies in the spectrum of the Hamiltonian that cannot be understood as a consequence of conventional on-site symmetries.
-For example, when the pre-commutant $\tmC$ consists of a regular non-Abelian symmetry [e.g., $SU(2)$], the operators in $\tmA_{\SM}$ or $\tmA_{\GI}$ are considered to exhibit a quasisymmetry, since the singlets of $\tmA$ (e.g., the ferromagnetic manifold) are their degenerate eigenstates, and this degeneracy can be understood as a consequence of the original non-Abelian symmetry restricted to the space of singlets.
+For example, when the pre-commutant $\tmC$ consists of a regular non-Abelian symmetry [e.g., when $(\tmA, \tmC) = (\mA_{SU(2)}, \mC_{SU(2)})$], the operators in $\tmA_{\SM}$ or $\tmA_{\GI}$ are considered to exhibit a quasisymmetry, since the singlets of $\tmA$ [e.g., the ferromagnetic manifold $\{\ket{\Psi_n}\}$] are their degenerate eigenstates, and this degeneracy can be understood as a consequence of the original non-Abelian symmetry restricted to the space of singlets.
 Hamiltonians with non-degenerate QMBS are then constructed by adding appropriate terms to lift these degeneracies, e.g., terms such as $H_0$ in the SM or GI constructions.
-In the commutant language, $\tmA_{\SM}$ or $\tmA_{\GI}$ is the bond algebra of quasisymmetric operators for which the QMBS are degenerate, and the addition of $H_0$ to the generators of this algebra leads to $\mA_{\scar}$, which coincides with $\mA_{\SM}$ or $\mA_{\GI}$.
-Similar to the previous unified formalisms, in the original quasisymmetry formulation, the terms with the required properties are determined by brute force numerics or guess work, while the algebra language provides a systematic way to understand such terms.
+In the commutant language, $\tmA_{\SM}$ or $\tmA_{\GI}$ is the bond algebra of quasisymmetric operators for which the QMBS are degenerate, as depicted in Fig.~\ref{fig:blocks}(c), and the addition of $H_0$ to the generators of this algebra leads to $\mA_{\scar}$, which coincides with $\mA_{\SM}$ or $\mA_{\GI}$.
+In the example of the ferromagnetic states, $\tmA^{\FM}_{\scar}$ is the algebra with a quasisymmetry, and adding $H_0 = S^z_{\tot}$ results in the algebra $\mA^{\FM}_{\scar}$ that exhaustively characterizes Hamiltonians with the ferromagnetic states as QMBS.
+Hence the quasisymmetry framework sequentially constructs particular Hamiltonians that realize the block decompositions of Fig.~\ref{fig:blocks}(a,c,d).
+However, similar to the previous unified formalisms, in the original quasisymmetry formulation, the states that have the quasisymmetry transform under a particular representation of a conventional non-Abelian symmetry such as $SU(2)$, and terms with the required properties are determined by brute force numerics or guess work.
+The algebra language generalizes these conditions and provides a systematic way to understand such terms.
+In addition, \cite{ren2021deformed} found two distinct types of operators that can be added to a symmetric operator to make it ``quasisymmetric," which in the algebra language correspond to Type I and Type II operators in $\tmA_{\scar}$.
+Moreover, the ``quasisymmetry" that preserves the degeneracy between states need not originate from any conventional symmetry -- in the algebra language the degeneracy simply arises from the fact that these are the degenerate singlets of some pre-bond algebra $\tmA$.